 The treatment for chocolate toxicity in dogs is decontamination and support.

 First, the chocolate needs to be removed from your dog's system.
-If the chocolate has been consumed within the last hour, your vet may be able to induce vomiting to get the chocolate out of their system and avoid a hospital stay.
+If the chocolate has been consumed within the last hour, your veterinarian may be able to induce vomiting to get the chocolate out of their system and avoid a hospital stay.
 This is another reason not to wait on calling your veterinarian after your dog has eaten chocolate.
-Keep in mind that you should never try to induce your dog to vomit at home without a vet's supervision.
-If it's been more than a few hours or you don't know when the chocolate was consumed, your vet may need to try and help clear the toxic byproducts of the chocolate in your dog's system by administering activated charcoal or giving them intravenous fluids through a catheter.
-If your dog isn't showing signs of chocolate toxicity, this may be all the treatment they need.
+Keep in mind that you should never try to induce your dog to vomit at home without a veterinarian's supervision.
+If it's been more than a few hours or you don't know when the chocolate was consumed, your veterinarian may need to try and help clear the toxic byproducts of the chocolate in your dog's system by administering activated charcoal or giving them intravenous fluids through a catheter.
+If your dog isn't showing signs of chocolate poisoning, this may be all the treatment they need.

-Dr. Sarah Wooten
+Dr. Sarah Wooten Dr. Sarah Wooten